with Eric Eversole, President of Hiring Our Heroes

 Share the Video

 As the veteran unemployment rate continues to improve, the focus has shifted to finding the right fit, the right job, and making sure that veterans are transitioned into the right programs.
 For military spouses, unemployment remains very high at 16 percent.
 Eric Eversole, President of Hiring Our Heroes (an initiative of the U.S. Chamber of Commerce Foundation) discusses efforts to provide better job opportunities for activity duty service members, military spouses and family members.
-This discussion continues in part 2 of Hiring Our Heroes.
+Click here for part 1 of Hiring Our Heroes.

 And the Winner is....
 Tracy's Kids!
 Comcast Newsmakers highlights this 10th annual event for Tracy's Kids, an organization devoted to helping young cancer patients and their families to cope with illness through art therapy.
 For more information, visit Tracy's Kids at www.TracysKids.org.